-Although brain swelling is observed in about 50% of all patients with CVST on CCT, minor brain oedema needs no other treatment than AC which improves the venous outflow sufficiently to reduce intracranial pressure in most patients [24,25].
+Although brain swelling is observed in about 50% of all patients with CVST on CCT, minor brain oedema needs no other treatment than AC which improves the venous outflow sufficiently to reduce intracranial pressure in most patients [27,28].
 In patients with IIH and threatened vision, a lumbar puncture with sufficient CSF removal to obtain a normal closing pressure should be performed before starting AC 24 h after the puncture.
-There are no controlled data but acetazola-mide may be considered in patients with persistent papilloedema.
-In a few patients' vision continues to deteriorate despite repeated lumbar punctures and/or acetazolamide.
+There are no controlled data but acetazolamide may be considered in patients with persistent papilloedema.
+In few patients, vision continues to deteriorate despite repeated lumbar punctures and/or acetazolamide.
 In these cases, shunting procedures (lumboperitoneal, ventriculoperitoneal shunts or optic nerve fenestration) should be considered.

 Antioedema treatment is necessary in only 20% of patients and should be carried out according to general principles of therapy of raised intracranial pressure (head elevation at about 30°, hyperventilation with a target PaCO2 pressure of 30-35 mmHg, intravenous application of osmotic diuretics).
-However, one should keep in mind, that osmotic substances might be harmful in venous outflow obstruction, since they are not as quickly eliminated from the intracerebral circulation as in other conditions.
-The use of tris-hydroxy-methlyaminomethane (THAM) which decreases ICP after intravenous administration via an alkalotic vasoconstriction may be a therapy option in ventilated patients.
-Restricted volume intake for treatment of brain oedema must be avoided, since these measures can cause an additional deterioration of blood viscosity.
-Steroids cannot be generally recommended for treatment of elevated intracranial pressure, since their efficacy is unproven and they may be harmful through their promotion of the thrombotic process.
-Most recently, no benefit of steroids was found in a case-control study of the ISCVT [28].
+However, one should keep in mind that osmotic substances might be harmful in venous outflow obstruction, as they are not as quickly eliminated from the intracerebral circulation as in other conditions.
+The use of tris-hydroxy-methyl-aminomethane (THAM) which decreases intracranial pressure (ICP) after intravenous administration via an alkalotic vasoconstriction may be a therapy option in ventilated patients.
+Restricted volume intake for treatment of brain oedema must be avoided, because these measures can cause an additional deterioration of blood viscosity.
+Steroids cannot be recommended for treatment of elevated intracranial pressure.
+No benefit was found in a case-control study of the ISCVT [33], and the use of steroids was associated with a detrimental effect in patients without parenchymal lesions (class III evidence).

-In severe cases with threatening transtentorial brain herniation due to a unilateral large haemorrhagic infarct, decompressive surgery may be the only way to save the patient's life.
+The most frequent cause of death in patients with CVST is transtentorial brain herniation [34].
+In severe cases with impending herniation because of an unilateral large haemorrhagic infarct, decompressive surgery may be the only way to save the patient's life.
 Local thrombolysis seems no treatment option in such cases because of the incalculable risk of further ICH extension with an additional detrimental effect on ICP.
-Stefini et al. [29] reported three patients with fixed dilated pupils due to transtentorial herniation who underwent decompressive surgery 2 of whom recovered with only minor neurological sequelae.
-The haemorrhagic infarct should not be removed because neuronal damage is often less pronounced in CVST-related haemorrhage explaining the possible reversibility of even severe clinical symptoms [30].
+Stefini and coworkers [35] reported three patients with fixed dilated pupils because of transtentorial herniation who underwent decompressive surgery two of whom recovered with only minor neurological sequelae (class IV evidence).
+Coutinho and co-workers [36] reported three consecutive cases treated with decompressive hemicraniectomy of whom two patients had an excellent outcome and one died.
+Reviewing the literature, the authors found another seven cases of severe CVST treated with decompressive surgery of whom all survived with a favourable outcome (modified Rankin scale $\leq 3$ ) (class IV evidence).
+The haemorrhagic infarct should not be removed because neuronal damage is often less pronounced in CVSTrelated haemorrhage explaining the possible reversibility of even severe clinical symptoms [37].